ComposableFi/composable/code/centauri/ibc/modules/README.md

 - **Reader** - A `Reader` is a trait that defines methods that provide read access to the underlying storage of the host.
 - **Keeper** - A `Keeper` trait is one that defines methods that provide write access to the underlying storage of the host.
 - **Context** - The context is a type that implements all the Reader, Keeper and Routing traits that govern access to the storage of the host and module callbacks.
-- **Handler** - A handler is a function that handles processing of an ibc message type.
+- **Handler** - A handler is a function that handles processing of an ibc message type and returns a result.
 - **Event** - A struct which when emitted signifies successful processing of a message.
 - **Router** - A type that channels packets to the correct module for handling.